500 Years of Spanish Paintings at San Antonio Museum of Art - Here Are 5 Highlights

 A Baroque painter nicknamed “the Spanish Caravaggio”, Francisco de Zurbarán was a master of naturalistic style.
 The majority of his paintings followed religious themes, such as renderings of monks, nuns, and martyrs.
 His best work is both very direct and intensely spiritual.

-The work Saint Isabel of Portugal from ca. 1635 shows the daughter of Peter III “the Great” and grand-daughter of James I “the Conqueror” who married King Dinis of Portugal in 1293 and became queen of the country.
+The work Saint Isabel of Portugal from ca. 1635 shows the daughter of Peter III “the Great” and grand-daughter of James I “the Conqueror” who married King Dinis of Portugal in 1293 and became queen of Spain.
 Saint Isabel of Portugal gave much of the riches to the poor, which she concealed among the folds of her robes as her despotic husband forbid her to give alms.
 The work is rendered with technical perfection, with a powerful light from the left intensely highlighting the subjects’ presence.

 Featured image: Francisco de Zurbarán – Saint Isabel of Portugal, ca. 1635.
 Oil on canvas, 72 7/16 in.
 (184 cm) x 38 9/16 in.
 (98 cm). © Museo Nacional del Prado, Madrid.